 |AWS offers a lot of power, flexibility, customization room with support for many third-party integrations.
 But there is a learning curve||If it is a Windows platform, it doesn’t require learning something new.
 It’s simple to integrate on-premises Windows servers.|

-|8||Licensing||Pay for what you are availing and you are provided the right customer support in terms of it||if you have already paid for service, you are eligible for license mobility and do not have to pay double.|
+|8||Licensing||Pay for what you are availing, and you are provided the right customer support in terms of it||if you have already paid for service, you are eligible for license mobility and do not have to pay double.|

 AWS was first launched in 2002 and was the single player in the arena until Google’s arrival in 2009.
-Microsoft stepped into the arena in 2010, and is now catching up soon.
-So the question is, how to choose?
+Microsoft stepped into the arena in 2010 and is now catching up soon.
+So, the question is, how to choose?

 - Is your company a non-Windows user? then AWS is the choice, as AWS is a complex and highly customizable platform that works best for companies who run non-Windows services.
 It is open source friendly and it offers a lot of power, flexibility and room for customization with a bit of learning curve.
 AWS provides IT infrastructure solutions on an as-needed basis for companies of all sizes.
 Prominent companies that utilize AWS include Netflix, Expedia, Hulu, Spotify, and Ubisoft.

 - If you are an enterprise who have been dedicatedly using a variety of Microsoft products, the preference would be Azure as Microsoft’s commercial cloud business is driven by Office 365.
 Microsoft’s commercial cloud rollup also includes Azure; Office 365 business services (Exchange Online, SharePoint Online, Skype for Business Online, Microsoft Teams); Dynamics 365; and its Enterprise Mobility + Security Suite (EMS).
 Over 50 percent of the users who proffered Azure as their primary cloud provider were from large enterprises with 10,000+ employees.
-The reason why Microsoft is able to cross-sell Azure, with a foothold in terms of relationships and enterprise agreements with these larger organizations.
+The reason why Microsoft can cross-sell Azure, with a foothold in terms of relationships and enterprise agreements with these larger organizations.

 To conclude, AWS and Azure are the two big beasts in the Cloud Services arena.
-So, it’s the business needs that a cloud provider fulfills and the flexibility of the business with a cloud provider that helps to decide whether it is AWS or Azure.
+So, it’s the business needs that a cloud provider fulfils and the flexibility of the business with a cloud provider that helps to decide whether it is AWS or Azure.
 If you need further information or assistance, we are here to help you.
 You can email us at firstname.lastname@example.org or call us on 571-222-4646 and ask for our assistance.